-As an important step towards automating the creation of Windows disk images, we will take a closer look at the Critical Device Database (CDDB) inside the Windows registry.
+As an important step towards automating the creation of Windows disk assets/images, we will take a closer look at the Critical Device Database (CDDB) inside the Windows registry.
 The goal is to transform any locally installed instance to be bootable from iSCSI without having to run a full installation onto an iSCSI disk before.

 In the second part of the iSCSI mini-series, we identified the necessary changes to a normal Windows installation to make it network-bootable.
 We relied on a previously completed installation to obtain the corresponding registry entries.
 In this article, we will take it one step further and construct these entries from information we collected using Windows PE.

 If you recall this screenshot from the previous article, the CDDB entry was located under the